2015 Castilian-Leonese regional election: Voting intention estimates

 The table below lists weighted voting intention estimates.
 Refusals are generally excluded from the party vote percentages, while question wording and the treatment of "don't know" responses and those not intending to vote may vary between polling organisations.
 When available, seat projections determined by the polling organisations are displayed below (or in place of) the percentages in a smaller font; 43 seats were required for an absolute majority in the Cortes of Castile and León.

 Voting preferences

 The table below lists raw, unweighted voting preferences.

 Victory preferences

 The table below lists opinion polling on the victory preferences for each party in the event of a regional election taking place.

 Victory likelihood

 The table below lists opinion polling on the perceived likelihood of victory for each party in the event of a regional election taking place.

 Preferred President

-The table below lists opinion polling on leader preferences to become president of the Junta of Castile and León.
+The table below lists opinion polling on leader preferences to become president of the Regional Government of Castile and León.